 Consider the Penalties for a Carjacking Conviction

 The court system throughout California prosecutes carjacking as a felony.
-A basic carjacking conviction can lead to:
+A basic carjacking conviction can lead to the following:

 Note that these penalties do not apply to each vehicle that is carjacked.
 Instead, these penalties are for each individual in the vehicle when it is carjacked.
 The court can also hand down sentencing enhancements in some carjacking cases.
 Individuals may face harsher penalties if:

-Additionally, individuals may face criminal charges under California Penal Code Section 209.5: Kidnapping During Carjacking.
+Additionally, individuals may face criminal charges under California Penal Code §209.5: Kidnapping During Carjacking.
 This is a unique criminal charge that moves beyond PC 215.
-Note that the penalties will be the most severe if a carjacking victim ends up losing their life.
+The penalties will be the most severe if a carjacking victim loses their life.

 Go Over Some Legal Defenses for Carjacking Accusations